vmware/vcf-security-and-compliance-guidelines/features-capabilities/encryption/key-providers/standard-key-provider/README.md

 The default key provider is usually what is used when initiating cryptographic operations from the vSphere Client.
 However, the default key provider can be set on a per-cluster basis.

-vSAN allows you to specify which provider to use, which can be different from the default one (which also allows flexibility in what key provider you use versus the risks you face, as you might choose to use the Native Key Provider for things like vTPM, but a KMS-backed provider for vSAN to guard against theft or improper decommissioning of systems).
+vSAN allows you to specify which provider to use, which can be different from the default one.
+For example, you might use the Native Key Provider for things like vTPM, but a KMS-backed provider for vSAN to guard against theft or improper decommissioning of systems.

 Additionally, operations using PowerCLI or via API can specify the key provider to use.